Intro to Stakeholder Management

 This provides the foundation for how often and through what channels you communicate with your people.

-Step 2: Map out your Stakeholder Communication Plan
+Step 2: Create your Stakeholder Communication Plan

 Include the following in your plan: